 I’ve never had much of an affinity for muffins.
 As a kid, I liked the buttery, sugary, crumble topping.
-I would then succumb to boredom and pass of the rest to whomever would finish it.
+I would then succumb to boredom and pass off the rest to whomever would finish it.
 These muffins bear little resemblance, nutritionally speaking, to those empty-calorie abominations.
 Not only do these taste delicious, they will transform your concept of what a muffin is.
-Continue reading →

 YAWP! bars are the best thing to happen since…ever.